Skip to Content

 FAQ

-Verify that your media server API key is configured correctly in the Streaming Dashboard settings.
-The dashboard needs a valid connection to your Emby or Jellyfin server to retrieve session data.
-Check the connection status indicator in the page header — if it shows disconnected, review your server URL and API key.
+Verify that your media server API key (or X-Plex-Token for Plex) is configured correctly in the Streaming Dashboard settings.
+The dashboard needs a valid connection to your media server to retrieve session data.
+Check the connection status indicator in the page header — if it shows disconnected, review your server URL and credentials.

 Direct Play means the media file plays natively on the client device with no conversion — best quality and lowest server load.
 Direct Stream means the container is repackaged but the audio and video streams are not re-encoded — near-original quality with minimal server load.
 Transcode means the media is converted in real-time to a format the device can play, which requires significant server CPU or GPU resources.